Alan Cumming: 2021–present

+Activism and charity

 Cumming has promoted LGBT rights, MC-ing and attending fundraisers for organisations such as the Gay & Lesbian Alliance Against Defamation (GLAAD) and the Human Rights Campaign (HRC), and taking part in an Equality Network video campaign, from New York, promoting the legalisation of same-sex marriage in Scotland.
-Cumming also supports several AIDS charities, including the American Foundation for AIDS Research (AMFAR) and Broadway Cares/Equity Fights AIDS, and is also a patron of NORM-UK, an English-registered charity concerned with foreskin health and matters related to circumcision; he has condemned the practice of routine infant circumcision, particularly in the United States, where it is common.
+Cumming also supports several AIDS charities, including the American Foundation for AIDS Research (AMFAR) and Broadway Cares/Equity Fights AIDS.
+In 2005, he released an award-winning fragrance called "Cumming" and a related line of scented bath lotion and body wash.
+A second fragrance was launched in 2011, named "Second (Alan) Cumming", with all proceeds going to charity.

-Recognition and honours

-In March 2005, Cumming received the Vito Russo Award at the 16th Annual GLAAD Media Awards for outstanding contributions toward eliminating homophobia.
-In July of the same year, he was presented with the HRC's Humanitarian Award in San Francisco, also for his LGBT public stance.
-In November 2006, Cumming received a Doctor of Arts honorary degree from the University of Abertay Dundee, and in 2015 he received a honorary degree from the Open University.
-He also is a patron of the Scottish Youth Theatre, Scotland's National Theatre "for and by" young people.

-Cumming was appointed Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours for services to film, theatre and the arts and to activism for equal rights for the gay and lesbian community in the United States.
-On 27 January 2023, his 58th birthday, Cumming announced via his Instagram page that he had decided to return his OBE due to "misgivings I have being associated with the toxicity of empire".

-Cumming has also been honoured for his activism and humanitarian work by organisations such as the Trevor Project and the Matthew Shepard Foundation.
+He is a supporter of the Scottish National Party and Scottish independence.
+He supported the 'Yes' campaign in the run-up to Scotland's referendum on independence in September 2014.
+In October 2014, Cumming and the Broadway cast of Cabaret collected donations for Broadway Cares/Equity Fights AIDS.
+Cumming endorsed Senator Bernie Sanders in the 2016 US presidential election.
+In October 2023, he signed the Artists4Ceasefire open letter to American President Joe Biden that called for a ceasefire of the Israeli bombardment of Gaza.

 Personal life

 Cumming is bisexual.
-His relationships include an eight-year marriage to actress Hilary Lyon, a two-year relationship with actress Saffron Burrows and a six-year relationship with theatre director Nick Philippou.
+His relationships include an eight-year marriage to actress Hilary Lyon, a two-year relationship with actress Saffron Burrows, and a six-year relationship with theatre director Nick Philippou.
 In 2006, Cumming stated that he "would dearly like to adopt a child", but that his life was "too hectic" for the rearing of children.

 Cumming and his partner, illustrator Grant Shaffer, dated for two years before becoming civil partners at the Old Royal Naval College in Greenwich, London, on 7 January 2007.
 Cumming and Shaffer legally married in New York on 7 January 2012, the fifth anniversary of their London union.

-On 7 November 2008, Cumming became a dual-national and was sworn in as a citizen of the United States at a ceremony in New York City.
+On 7 November 2008, Cumming became a dual-national and was sworn in as a citizen of the United States at a ceremony in Manhattan.

 Cumming has stated that since 2012 he has maintained a vegan lifestyle.
 PETA awarded him its Humanitarian Award in 2017.

-He is a supporter of the Scottish National Party and Scottish independence.
-Cumming endorsed Senator Bernie Sanders in the 2016 US presidential election.
+Cumming is an atheist.